Lewis-Allen-2001/bo3-zombies-map-picker/README.md

-This is a simple app that helps how decide which map to play on black ops 3 zombies.
+This is a simple app that helps you decide which map to play on black ops 3 zombies.